-If you meet the eligibility criteria, your application form should be completed online before being uploaded to your account, together with any original supporting documents.
-If you are not sure whether your university has or will be allocating you a capped bursary place, you should still make an application as you may be entitled to the PTA.
+If you meet the eligibility criteria, your application form should be completed and uploaded to your account, together with any original supporting documents.
+If you are not sure whether your university will be allocating you a capped bursary place, you should still make an application as you may be entitled to the PTA.